-The worst times to leave by car are on Monday between 12 midnight and 1am and then between 9am and 5pm when there can be long delays of up to 9 hours to leave the car parks.
-Beat the queues by leaving between 2am and 7am on Monday morning – if you can get up!!!
+The worst times to leave by car are on Monday between 8am and 5pm when there can be long delays of up to 9 hours to leave the car parks.
+Beat the queues by leaving between 1am and 7am on Monday morning – if you can get up!
 The Festival is doing everything possible to reduce queuing but there is only so much capacity on the roads.
-If you need to be anywhere on Monday leave early – and have plenty of water and food as you will queue
+If you need to be anywhere on Monday leave early – and have plenty of water and food as you will queue.

 The Festival licence runs until 5.00pm on Monday and we are expected to have cleared the car parks by that time, if possible.
 From 5.00pm traders and contractors start leaving the site and all the roads are clogged.
 We would not have security on the car parks after 5.00pm – so please plan your exit before then.

 Make sure you are OK to drive.
 Drug driving is not a safe trip.
 When did you last have a drink?
 You see more police around the site than you do for the rest of the year.
 Do not risk it!
 Wait until you are OK – you know it makes sense.

 As a rural location, Worthy Farm has very limited capacity to offer electrical vehicle charging on site.

 Just as drivers of petrol or diesel cars need to make sure they have sufficient fuel for their journey, if you are traveling to the Festival in an electric or hybrid vehicle, it is important to make sure you have sufficient battery charge for your journey.

 · Please charge before you travel to site – if you have less than 50 miles charge on approach to the site, please recharge before you enter the Festival car parks, making sure you have sufficient charge to start your return journey after the Festival.